infinispan/infinispan/documentation/README.md

 the website.

 ## Authoring documents
-Read the _Contributing To Infinispan Guide's_ section on [Writng Documenation](http://www.infinispan.org/docs/5.3.x/contributing/contributing.html#_writing_documentation_and_faqs) for more details.
+Read the _Contributing To Infinispan Guide's_ section on [Writing Documentation](http://www.infinispan.org/docs/5.3.x/contributing/contributing.html#_writing_documentation_and_faqs) for more details.

 ### Editing
 You will want to install the entire AsciiDoctor toolchain on your computer.